Rubik Tables and Object Rearrangement: Introduction

 \section{Introduction}

-In a broad range of real-world applications, items are often arranged in \emph{stacks} to balance efficient space usage and the ease of storage and retrieval.
-In a stack based storage solution, only the top item from a stack can be accessed instantaneously.
-Such an approach, while preventing the direct random access of an arbitrary item, allows more economic utilization of the associated storage space, which is always limited.
-A prime example is the stacking of containers at shipping ports \cite{borgman2010online,dayama2014approaches}, where stacks of container may need to be rearranged (shuffled) for retrieval in a specific order.
-Similar scenarios also appear frequently elsewhere, e.g., parking yards during busy hours in New York City, the re-ordering of misplaced grocery items on supermarkets shelves \cite{HanStiBekYu2017}, the rearrangement of goods in warehouses \cite{christofides1973rearrangement}, and so on.
+In a broad range of real-world applications, items are arranged in \emph{stacks} to balance between efficient space usage and the ease of storage and retrieval (see Fig.~\ref{figure:stack-ex}).
+In a stack based storage solution, only the item on the top of an non-empty stack can be accessed instantaneously.
+If other stored items are to be retrieved, additional items must be moved beforehand.
+Such an approach, while preventing the direct random access of an arbitrary item, allows more economical utilization of the associated storage space, which is always limited.
+A prime example is the stacking of containers at shipping ports \cite{borgman2010online,dayama2014approaches}, where stacks of containers may need to be rearranged (shuffled) for retrieval in a specific order, which contains a stack rearrangement component.
+Similar scenarios also appear frequently elsewhere, e.g., parking yards during busy hours in New York City, the re-ordering of misplaced grocery items on supermarket shelves \cite{HanStiBekYu2017}, the rearrangement of goods in warehouses \cite{christofides1973rearrangement}, and so on.
 In all these application scenarios, the overall efficiency of the system critically depends on minimizing the number of item storage and retrieval operations.
+However, the tightly packed items, combined with the stack-based access, induce complex dependencies that make the rearrangement tasks a challenge to optimize.